Songs the Beatles Didn't Do

 This is the morass of any project attempting to list unreleased Beatles songs.
 Firstly, do you want to call rehearsals and partial, off-the-cuff renditions Beatles versions?
 And then there's the problem that more Get Back stuff is still leaking out, and who can keep up with it.
 But I'll toss out a few lists of songs more or less performed.
 I'll skip the fact that much of "Abbey Road" appears here too.
 For much more detail, see the book "Drugs, Divorce and a Slipping Image".

-Note, on the unreleased "Get Back" albums, "The Walk" is the Jimmy McCracklin hit written by McCracklin--Gorlic, and the opening instrumental sometimes called "Rocker" is pretty much "Down the road apiece" by Raye and recorded by Chuck Berry.
+Note: On the unreleased "Get Back" albums, "The Walk" is the Jimmy McCracklin hit written by McCracklin, and the opening instrumental sometimes called "Rocker" is pretty much "Down the road a piece" by Don Raye (recorded by many artists including Chuck Berry).

 Print sources